ranja-sarkar/Time_series/README.md

 And there's also [Bayesian forecasting](https://github.com/ChadFulton/scipy2022-bayesian-time-series) using statsmodels.

-One may as well resort to [skforecast](https://skforecast.org/latest/user_guides/probabilistic-forecasting-conformal-prediction) for probabilistic forecasting.
-It utilizes conformal prediction which provides distribution-free marginal coverage guarantees.
+One may as well utilize [skforecast](https://skforecast.org/latest/user_guides/probabilistic-forecasting-conformal-prediction) for probabilistic forecasting.
+It uses conformal prediction, which provides distribution-free marginal coverage guarantees.
 Otherwise, traditional prediction intervals rely on Gaussian assumptions or expensive sampling.

 # Foundation model for forecasting

 [TimeGPT](https://github.com/Nixtla/nixtla) is production ready pre-trained time-series foundation model for forecasting & anomaly detection by [NIXTLA](https://www.nixtla.io/), which democratizes access to SOTA open-source tools as well as enterprise APIs for anomaly detection and forecasting.

+[skforesat](https://skforecast.org/latest/user_guides/foundation-forecasting-models.html) also lets you forecast using foundation models like Chronos (by Amazon), Moirai (by Salesforce), etc..